I have found that it is dangerous to assume that others are essentially like oneself.

 I once had a superficial colleague who published a lot.
 He was motivated more by a neurotic need to advance himself socially and economically, a need based in low self-esteem, rather than by a drive to get at the truth or make a contribution to his subject.
 He was at some level aware that his motives were less than noble.
 Once, when he found out that I had published an article, he told me that my motive was to see my name in print.
 It was a classic case of projection: he could not understand me except as being driven by the same paltry motives that drove him.
 By projecting his motives into me, he warded off the awareness of their presence in him, or else excused their presence in him on the spurious ground that everyone has the same paltry motivations.

 The desire for peace and social harmony, for example, is obviously good.
 But it too can be the content of an act of psychological projection.
 A pacifist, for example, may assume that others deep down are really like he is: peace-loving to such an extent as to avoid war at all costs.
 A pacifist might reason as follows: since everyone deep down wants peace, and abhors war, if I throw down my weapon, my adversary will do likewise.
+My adversay is histile out of fear; if I remove the reason for his fear, he will be pacified.
 By unilaterally disarming, I show my good will, and he will reciprocate.
 But if you throw down your weapon before Hitler, he will take that precisely as justification for killing you: since might makes right on his neo-Thrasymachian scheme, you have shown by your pacific deed that you are unfit for the struggle for existence and therefore deserve to die, and indeed must die to keep from polluting the gene pool.

 Projection in cases like these can be dangerous.
 One oftens hears the sentiment expressed that we human beings are at bottom all the same and all want the same things.
 Not so!
 You and I may want